nitinrandhawan/mini-saas-dashboard/README.md

 - Clean and modern UI with **Tailwind CSS** and **Shadcn UI** components.
 - Toast notifications for actions using **React Hot Toast**.

+### Design Decisions

+The dashboard was designed with simplicity and responsiveness in mind.
+Tailwind CSS and Shadcn UI were used for fast, consistent, and accessible styling.
+Redux Toolkit manages global state for leads and authentication, while the sidebar and table layouts are fully responsive.
+Role-based access ensures admins can manage all leads, whereas users can only view and edit their own, keeping data properly scoped.

+### Time Taken

+The project was developed, including frontend setup, API integration, and implementing CRUD operations.
+Extra focus was given to UX with toast notifications, modals, search, and status filtering, ensuring a clean for admin & users.
 ---